tcatvpn/opensocks/README.md

 # OpenSocks

-OpenSocks is a socks5 server over websocket,it helps you break the wall and see the world.
+OpenSocks is a socks5 proxy tool that helps you break the wall and see the world.

 ![image](https://img.shields.io/badge/License-MIT-orange)
 ![image](https://img.shields.io/badge/License-Anti--996-red)